LanguaLab/MelonAuth/README.md

 The built plugin will be placed in `$PATH_TO_REPOSITORY/target/melonauth-{$version}.jar`.

 ## Issue Tracker
-If you fall into any problems in use, or you have any suggestions, feel free to [open a new issue](https://github.com/LanguaLab/MelonAuth/issues).
+We hope you can get in touch with us and let us know your confusion If you fall into any problems in use.
+Feel free to [open a new issue](https://github.com/LanguaLab/MelonAuth/issues).
 English and Chinese are both available.